(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 This cute car detail is on top of the Spokane Auto Auction's reworked plastic sign. [map]

 The Clackamas Auto Parts store was founded in 1934.
 The business moved to its current location in 1945.
-The store's sign is about 11 feet wide and was built in 1966.
-It was restored in 1996 after obtaining a temporary permit for its removal.
+The store's sign was built in 1966.
+The sign is about 11 feet wide.
+It was restored in 1996 after obtaining a permit from the City for its temporary removal.
 The Model T is outlined with white neon and has animated, red neon wheels.
 The sign's neon arrow flashes on and off.
 For more, see these websites: 1 and 2. [map]

 |Smitty's Body & Glass

 |Midwest Collision Center

 The H&B Kustoms sign appears to have been adapted from a previous business.
 I assume there was a used car dealership here at one time.
 The building below the sign now houses Bogo Fireworks. [map]

 Smitty's Body & Glass was established in 1921, making it the oldest business in town.
 The shop's neon sign was built in the late 1970s as a surprise birthday present for the owner, Ralph Leon Smith, aka Smitty.
 Den-Ray Sign of Jackson, Tennessee produced the sign from a drawing created by the owner's son.
 It features a depiction of Smitty spray painting a car.
 The man and car are outlined with white neon.
 Red neon is used for the text and the spray which flashes on and off.
 The sign is about five feet wide.
 For more, see this website. [map]

 The Midwest Collision Center was established in 1981.
 This appears to be an adapted sign. [map]